-Tip: If you want to monitor the effect of changes to these settings on your SQL Server instance, open the Microsoft SQL Server Profiler from the Toolbox.
+Tip: If you want to monitor the effect of changes to these settings on your SQL Server instance, open the

 To reconfigure advanced SQL Server settings:

 - Click Advanced Settings > Advanced SQL Server Settings. - 2.
 Select or enter settings on the Advanced SQL Server Settings tab, as follows: